udeshglekshmi/java-for-students/README.md

 # Java
 The concepts given below are not limited to the subject, they are just a selective part.

-In the meantime feel free to explore other topics such as enum type, date and time, regex(Regular Expressions), Math Function,etc.
+In the meantime you can explore all the other topics: Enum type, date and time, regex(Regular Expressions), Math Function,etc.

 # Concept
     1. Conditional statement and iterative process